Skip to main content

 • Only OASDI is capped at the wage base; Medicare is uncapped.

-• Additional Medicare (0.9%) applied using **remaining threshold after household wages**.
+• Additional Medicare (0.9%) applied using the owner’s outside wages and, only for MFJ, spouse wages.

 • Planner excludes full individual income tax, §199A/QBI limits, NIIT on pass‑through, FUTA/SUTA, and local payroll taxes.